-UpWork.com is one of my favorite places to find long-term, higher-paying freelance writing clients.
+I manage to find long-term, higher-paying freelance writing clients as an Upwork freelancer.
 Crazy, right?

 Upwork.com (the new combined brand that’s the result of the oDesk-Elance merger) really is one of the best places to go if you want to be severely underpaid as a writer (it’s usually the first place people go when learning how to make money writing).
 But it also can be a great location for finding good prospects who are lost and confused in the never-ending search for quality writers — if you know how.

 I’ve pulled clients who pay $100 per hour (and up) from this bidding site, and regularly use it to find strong new prospects.
 That’s despite the fact that I only check in once or twice a week, for a few minutes at a time.

 You can find great pay on UpWork, too, by changing the way you approach a few elements of the site.
 These elements can help you avoid cheapskates and save you the time and frustration that usually goes along with navigating bid sites.

 Here’s how I became a successful Upwork freelancer:

 Shift your perspective

 Put yourself in the shoes of a company that’s probably new to hiring freelancers online.
 They don’t know where to go, so they Google “hire freelancers” and bam … there’s UpWork.
 They create an account, post a job, and wait.

 Your job as a successful Upwork freelancer is to find these prospects — the higher-paying, focused organizations that know they need to hire someone, but don’t know where to look.

 To be clear, don’t even entertain low- or mid-range clients on UpWork.
 You don’t want to waste your time and energy on anyone who isn’t willing to offer higher levels of compensation.